Verified PayPal means a valid PAN card, verified bank account and a purpose code. A step by step guide to verify an Indian PayPal Account

 Please select the relevant purpose code from the drop-down list.
 Here is a guide for you to select the right PayPal purpose code

 Make sure that your purpose code accurately describes your type of payments that you may receive.
 Select the Purpose Code and click Submit.

 c.
 Add Bank Details

-To add your bank account click on “Add Bank” link below the Purpose Code.
+To add your bank account click on the “Add Bank” link below the Purpose Code.
 By adding a bank account you can withdraw the money you receive in your PayPal account.
-Click on “Next” button to add your bank details.
+Click on the “Next” button to add your bank details.

 Select “Link a bank account”.